USNavalResearchLaboratory/turboWAVE/docs/tools-RHEL.rst

 #.
 Download Miniconda3 installer from internet
 #.
 Navigate to downloaded file
 #. :samp:`bash {downloaded_file}`
 #.
-Respond affirmatively if asked to modify the path.
+Respond with defaults to prompts.
 Open a new terminal window when finished.
+#. :samp:`conda update conda`
 #.
 Choose a name for the environment, denoted :samp:`{NAME}`
 #. :samp:`conda create -n {NAME}`
-#. :samp:`source activate {NAME}`
+#. :samp:`conda activate {NAME}`

+	* This is the new way to activate the environment.
+If prompted to modify your login files follow the instructions and repeat.

 #.
 You are now in an isolated conda environment.
 The environment must be activated each time you open a new terminal window.
-#. :samp:`conda install scipy matplotlib jupyter nb_conda`
+#. :samp:`conda install scipy matplotlib jupyter`
-#. :samp:`conda install -c conda-forge widgetsnbextension`
 #.
 Jupyter may default to the Konqueror browser.
 It is recommended to switch the default to Firefox.

 	* :samp:`jupyter notebook --generate-config`